- Prazosin oral capsule is available as a generic drug and a brand-name drug. Brand name: Minipress.

 - Strengths: 1 mg, 2 mg, and 5 mg

 Dosage for high blood pressure

 Adult dosage (ages 18 years and older)

-- Typical dosage is 1 mg, taken either two or three times per day as instructed by your doctor.
+- Typical initial dosage: 1 mg, taken either two or three times per day as instructed by your doctor.

-- Your doctor may slowly increase your dosage up to a maximum of 20 mg per day, taken in evenly divided doses.
+- Dosage increases: Your doctor may slowly increase your dosage up to a maximum of 20 mg per day, taken in evenly divided doses.

-- Most people will need a dosage ranging from 6 mg to 15 mg daily, taken in evenly divided doses.
+- Typical maintenance dosage: Most people will need a dosage ranging from 6 mg to 15 mg daily, taken in evenly divided doses.